 How the JFET amplifies.
 The varying gate signal causes the JFET's channel resistance (or width) to vary.
 For this reason, more or less current passes through the JFET.
-The drain resistor R2 converts the current variations to voltage variations.
-Since the input signal controls the channel width, we've achieved valve-like operation.
+Since the input signal controls the channel resistance, we've achieved valve-like operation.
 That is, a small signal controls a large signal.
 In our case, the Q1 gate voltage controls the Q1 drain current.
 This valve-like behavior is the basis of amplification.

 External load.
 Resistor R4 is an optional, external load resistor.
 The purpose of this resistor is to keep the no-signal output of your amplifier from floating high.
 This unfortunate effect would only occur if the amplifier connected to a very high impedance without any resistance to ground.
 Although such connection is unlikely, it might occur.
 Of course, no advantages come without costs.
 For the signal, the R4 resistance shunts R2.
 That is, R4 is an extra burden for the JFET.
 For this reason, we keep R4 at least 10 times the size of resistor R2.
 A smaller R4 would seriously reduce the amplifier gain.